 Do I have a swarm?

-If, after looking at WBKA website you suspect that you have a swarm of HONEY BEES please see the attached list for swarm collectors in your area.
+If, after looking at the WBKA website you suspect that you have a swarm of HONEY BEES please use the map below to contact a swarm collector in your area.

 If you phone, be ready to say where the swarm is, how high it is above the ground, how long it has been there, and whether it is on your property.